jgreener64/phd_thesis/README.md

 - Remove multicolumn table tags
 - Caption formatting - small text, margin, bold starting label, bold A/B?
 See LSR
-- Consistent table formatting - use top/mid/bottom rule
+- Consistent table formatting - use top/mid/bottom rule? use booktabs?
 - Images should have consistent white background
 - Consistent C-alpha
 - How to refer to other sections - use labels